open-o11y/aws-o11y-good-practices/docs/recipes/servicemesh-monitoring-ampamg.md

 ### Scrape the metrics

 AMP does not directly scrape operational metrics from containerized workloads in a Kubernetes cluster.
 You must deploy and manage a  Prometheus server or an OpenTelemetry agent such as the AWS Distro for OpenTelemetry Collector or the Grafana Agent to perform this task.
-In this blog post, we walk you through the process of configuring the Grafana Agent to scrape the envoy metrics and analyze them using AMP and AMG.
+In this receipe, we walk you through the process of configuring the Grafana Agent to scrape the envoy metrics and analyze them using AMP and AMG.

 ### Configure the Grafana Agent for AMP

 The Grafana Agent is a lightweight alternative to running a full Prometheus server.
 It keeps the necessary parts for discovering and scraping Prometheus exporters and sending metrics to a Prometheus-compatible backend, which in this case is AMP, and removes subsystems such as the storage, query, and alerting engines.
 The Grafana Agent is 100 percent compatible with Prometheus metrics and uses the Prometheus service discovery, scraping, write-ahead log, and remote write mechanisms from the Prometheus project.
 The Grafana Agent also supports basic sharding across every node in your Amazon EKS cluster by only collecting metrics running on the same node as the Grafana Agent pod, removing the need to decide between one giant machine to collect all of your Prometheus metrics and sharding through multiple manually managed Prometheus configurations.
 The Grafana Agent also includes native support for AWS Signature Version 4 for AWS Identity and Access Management (IAM) authentication, which means you don’t need to run a sidecar Signature Version 4 proxy, which reduces complexity, memory, and CPU demand.

-In this blog post, we walk through the steps to configure an IAM role to send Prometheus metrics to AMP.
+In this receipe, we walk through the steps to configure an IAM role to send Prometheus metrics to AMP.
 We install the Grafana Agent on the EKS cluster and forward metrics to AMP.

 ### Configure Permissions
 The Grafana Agent scrapes operational metrics from containerized workloads running in the Amazon EKS cluster and sends them to AMP for long-term storage and subsequent querying by monitoring tools such as Grafana.
 Data sent to AMP must be signed with valid AWS credentials using the AWS Signature Version 4 algorithm to authenticate and authorize each client request for the managed service.